smallmummy/old/_posts/2018-02-01-Cryptocurrency-Arbitrage-Currency-Excahnge.md

 ## 5. Monitoring Graphs

-since I chose the mode two, then I developed the programme and saved the value into DB, and displayed in ZABBIX like this:
+Since I chose the mode two, then I developed the programme and saved the value into DB, and displayed in ZABBIX like this:

 ![](https://cl.ly/2acd949cc66e/Image%2525202019-06-25%252520at%25252010.53.49%252520%2525E4%2525B8%25258A%2525E5%25258D%252588.png)
 <center><div style="border-bottom: 1px solid #d9d9d9;display: inline-block;color: #999;">